 You were an intrepid hiker BK (before kids) but now, the diapers, messy food and added chaos has removed and reduced it from your activity list.
-This question seems to come up a lot, so SBM has taken it on and offered some new ways to introduce your kids to their first hiking experience.
+This question seems to come up a lot, so SBM has taken it on and offered some new ways to introduce your family to hiking with kids.

 Q: My husband and I hike a lot but have not yet taken our son with us as he is only four and we fear the 1/2 way through, “Pick me up!”.
 We go on small hikes with him when we go camping.
 I was looking to find out when you started out your boys doing real hikes, how far they actually make it when they are small.
 Any advice on what to expect?